gellati/oda-kapa-api/README.md

 In the `package.json` file the environmental variable `swagger_swagger_fileName` should be set to the directory where the swagger file is located.

-This makes it possible to edit the swagger file directly in a browser.
+This makes it possible to edit the swagger file directly in a browser-based editor.